03 Aug 2018

 Tree of life: The connection from Netzach to Malkuth

-Number: 18 as the return of the animal (turnus of sun- and moon eclipse) cross sum is the 9
+Number: 18 as the return of the animal (sun- and moon eclipse) cross sum is the 9

 Eighteen.
 The Moon will lead us into the blackest depths of our soul, into the world of the subconscious, where there are no more words, just images and notions.
 It represents a journey into the darkest night, a look behind our own face.